ctalledo/sysbox/experiments/sysbox-pods/sysbox-pods.md

 ```

 ## Containerd + Sysbox Config

-* Containerd does not yet support pods with user-ns yet.
+* NOTE: Containerd does not yet support pods with user-ns yet.

 * If and when it does, we would configure it as follows.